 We should bury the king, the Fool said to the head that was lying at his foot, this is royalty we are talking about.

-Death came to the body of the king and sliced him up with his scythe.
-The earth drank the blood greedily.
-The head remained with a crown sitting cockeyed on his head.
+Death came to the body of the king and sliced him up with his scythe, and the earth drank the blood greedily.
+The king’s head remained, with a crown sitting cocked askew.
 The neck sank a little in the tilled soil.

-Everything dies, the first head said.
+Everything dies, the first head said at the foot of the Fool.
 It doesn’t matter what you are, what you have, or what anyone thinks of you, you die.
-We all just become the earth, a severed ear said.
+We all become the earth, a severed ear said.
 If it can’t be killed, it will just end someday, the new king added.
 Or you will die, said a knee cap.

-Death stood leaning on its scythe staring at the Fool.
+Death stood leaning on its scythe, staring.
 The grin that can’t be hid leered at the Fool.
 He started hearing his heartbeat, and it didn’t sound right.
 Was Death taking him away?
-Why won’t he strike?
+Why wouldn’t he strike?

 He’s not going to kill you, the first head said.
-You die on your own terms, destiny doesn’t do anything but he makes sure you don’t cheat the system, a spleen lying on a queen’s head said.
+You die on your own terms, a spleen lying on a queen’s head said, destiny doesn’t do anything but he makes sure you don’t cheat the system.

 Accept death, and life will mean more, a small intestine said wisely.

-The Fool walked back to the road, stepping over the body parts.
-He continued along the field until the road jogged off into the forest.
+The Fool walked back to the road, stepping carefully over the body parts as he went.
+He continued along the field’s edge until the road jogged off into the forest.

 The skeleton watched the Fool go.
 He had seen him stand in this field many times before.
 He who can’t be named was always disappointed that it wasn’t to stay.

 He had been there when they made the Fool.
 He put the lifespan in.
-Someday even the Fool will have to be harvested.
+Someday even the Fool would have to be harvested.